street-lab-tech/Accessibility-Guidelines/Guidelines/Robust/preservation-of-accessibility-information-during-conversion.md

 [← Back](../robust.md)

-# Preservation of accessibility information during conversion
+# Sub-Guideline: Preservation of accessibility information during conversion

 **Definition:** When information is converted from one format to another (e.g., exporting, saving, or rendering to alternative formats), the system must retain all accessibility-related metadata to the fullest extent possible, i.e. what the destination format supports.